firelightrpg/devyard/README.md

 seamlessly with cloud-native environments, particularly Kubernetes, and offers a cost-effective solution for centralized logging.

-[**Promtail**](https://grafana.com/docs/loki/latest/send-data/promtail/) is an agent that collects log data from various sources (like container logs) and ships it to Loki.
-It enriches logs with metadata (especially from Kubernetes) to facilitate powerful querying and log correlation in Loki.

 Install Loki. **Note:** We are loading loki.yaml to use the filesystem as a data source.
 A typical setup will load from a cloud source.
 ```bash
 helm repo update
 helm upgrade --install loki grafana/loki -f loki.yaml
 ```

+[**Promtail**](https://grafana.com/docs/loki/latest/send-data/promtail/) is an agent that collects log data from various sources (like container logs) and ships it to Loki.
+It enriches logs with metadata (especially from Kubernetes) to facilitate powerful querying and log correlation in Loki.
+Promtail automatically collects logs from all containers that write to stdout/stderr.
+No code changes or file-based logging is required for your services to appear in Loki.

 Install promtail.
 ```bash